Planting seeds for innovation: initiatives that emerged from the 2012 Forum

 Who were involved?

-Grantees represent diversities within women’s rights and feminist organizing including among sex workers, young women, garment worker trade unionists, home-care workers, environmentalists, rural agriculture and fisherfolk, grassroots, economists, Roma, and trans people.
+Recipients represent diversities within women’s rights and feminist organizing including among sex workers, young women, garment worker trade unionists, home-care workers, environmentalists, rural agriculture and fisherfolk, grassroots, economists, Roma, and trans people.

-AWID’s Innovation Seed Grants
+AWID’s Innovation Seed Initiatives

 What is it?